Below follow some frequently asked questions (FAQ) concerning the application.

 14. What kind of Attachments may I send?

-CV and text documents should be in the PDF-format.
+CV and text documents should be in PDF-format.
 Pictures should be in the jpeg format.
-Only these formats can be uploaded.
+Only these formats can be uploaded

-Please note that there are limitations as to the size of the attachments.
-If you are not used to producing such documents see advices below.
+to the application system.
+Please note that there are size limits for the attachments.
+If you are not used to producing such

-should enclose their transcript of records (showing credits and grades achieved) as well as high-school grades (gymnasiebetyg).
+students should enclose their transcript of records (showing credits and grades achieved) as well as high-school grades

-16. May I use Additional information (Övriga upplysningar) for providing links?
+15. May I use the field Additional information (Övriga upplysningar) for providing links?

 Here you can for example give a link film or music uploaded elsewhere on the Internet.
 At present it is not